ooni/probe-cli/internal/httpclientx/DESIGN.md

 | log response body         |   yes   |   yes   |  yes  |
 | handle non-200 response   | ️  yes   |   yes*  |  yes  |

+Here we can basically make equivalent remarks as those of the previous section.

 #### GetXML

 There's no direct equivalent of `GetXML` in `httpapi` and `httpx`.
 Therefore, when using these